 The file name consists of the following parts:

-- Prefix: V for versioned migrations, U for undo migrations, R for repeatable migrations
+- Prefix: V for versioned migrations, U for undo migrations, R for repeatable migrations, B for baseline migrations

 - Version: Underscores (automatically replaced by dots at runtime) separate as many parts as you like (Not for repeatable migrations)

 - Description: Underscores (automatically replaced by spaces at runtime) separate the words

 If you need more control over the class name, you can override the default convention by implementing the JavaMigration interface directly.
 This will allow you to name your class as you wish.
 Version, description and migration category are provided by implementing the respective methods.